-- Morrow County shall consult the Oregon Department of Transportation (ODOT) on TIA requirements when the site of the proposal is adjacent to or otherwise affects a State roadway. - Morrow County shall provide written notification to ODOT once the application is deemed complete. - ODOT shall have at least 20 days, measured from the date notice to agencies was mailed, to provide written comments to the County.
-If ODOT does not provide written comments during this 20-day period, the County staff report will be issued without consideration of ODOT comments. - The County shall invite ODOT to participate in a pre-filing conference for applications within an Interchange Management Area Plan (IAMP) Management Area or within a 1⁄4 mile of any ODOT facility
+- The City shall consult the Oregon Department of Transportation (ODOT) on TIA requirements when the site of the proposal is adjacent to or otherwise affects a State roadway. - The City shall provide written notification to ODOT once a land use application within the IAMP Overlay District is deemed complete. - ODOT shall have at least 20 days, measured from the date notice to agencies was mailed, to provide written comments to the City.
+If ODOT does not provide written comments during this 20-day period, the City staff report will be issued without consideration of ODOT comments. - The County shall invite ODOT to participate in a pre-application review for applications within an Interchange Management Area Plan (IAMP) Management Area or within a 1⁄4 mile of any ODOT facility.
+Notice of actions requiring a public hearing shall be provided to ODOT at least twenty days prior to the date of the hearing.